What is the average website lifespan?

 How to Think of Your Website

 Let’s use an analogy between websites and mobile phones.
 Most people in the UK would at some point have gotten their hands on their first mobile phone.
 My first phone was a Nokia 3310, a classic!
 My first phone had a black and white screen, no internet and a single game (snake).
 It was basic, but I loved it!
-It represented becoming a grown up, and I was even allowed out later because I could call my mum, so she knew where I was.
+It represented becoming a grown up.

 What’s the point of this analogy?